Pisa to Sicily 2025

 *Ascent according to my Garmin Edge 1040 which usually agrees closely with Google Earth.
 My Edge 530 usually records about 15% less climbing which is more consistent with RWGPS.
 I assume that the newer hardware is more accurate.

-I was trying to minimise cycling in the afternoon heat but a 7:30 breakfast resulted in cycling starting just after 8:30 on what was a very sunny day with, I had estimated, an extra hour of cycling compared to the previous day.
+The day's route was designed to avoid Naples.
+It was nearly 70 miles but not too hilly (the auto-scaling profiles are deceptive).
+We were trying to minimise cycling in the afternoon heat (which actually started well before midday) but a 7:30 breakfast resulted in cycling starting just after 8:30 on what was a very sunny day with the distance suggesting about an extra hour of cycling compared to the previous day.

-At about 44 miles and 1pm was approaching I looked out for some off-road shade for a quick lunch stop and saw an empty chair under a tree in front of a locked walled compound.
+The route took us through villages and farmland.
+At about 44 miles and with 1pm was approaching I was watching for some off-road shade for a quick lunch stop and saw an empty chair under a tree in front of a locked walled compound.
 We assumed that a watchman had temporarily disappeared.
 After munching a cheese sandwich, we were getting ready to leave when a car stopped and a young lady in a short red dress got out and sat in the chair.
 Polyglot Richard overheard her listening to Russian soap opera on her phone and wished her farewell in Russian.
 Over the next few miles I noticed four more ladies sat in chairs at the side of the road.
 There seems to be a day shift for the local night life!

 Day 8: Rest day in Pompei